George Wilbanks

-George (Rivers) Wilbanks (born 1958) is an executive recruiter specializing in the asset management and wealth management industries.
+George (Rivers) Wilbanks (born 1958) is an American executive recruiter specializing in the asset management and wealth management industries.
 He has been a pioneer in recruiting in the area of ESG and sustainable investing and in promoting diversity in the investment field.

 Industry commentary

 Wilbanks is a frequent media commentator and speaker on employment, compensation, organizational management and strategy in the investment field.